solleo/matlabnohup/README.md

 # matlabnohup
 A script to run MATLAB script via nohup ("no hangups")

-This allows you do run things via ssh and let it run after you close the connection.
+This allows you run things on a server of a VM (e.g., via ssh) and let it keep running after you disconnect.

 ## USAGE
 When you have a script "myScript.m" in a directory in MATLAB's path: